 The most popular accommodations near Lake Tazawa to stay in are traditional Ryokan Onsens.
 The most famous ones are Tsurunoyu Onsen and Kuroyu Onsen.

 Unfortunately, these accommodations aren’t available to be booked online but you can contact them directly via telephone or email.
 All it takes is a quick Google search for these details.

-Tamagawa Hotspring, also referred to as Tamagawa Onsen, was once a sulfur mine which has since turned into a popular tourist attraction.
+Tamagawa Hotspring, also referred to as Tamagawa Onsen, was once a sulfur mine that has since turned into a popular tourist attraction.

 The landscape surrounding the hot springs is spectacular and there is an easy walking trail that takes you right through the center of it all.

-Last but not least on our 5 days in Tohoku itinerary, we made our way back to Akita to visit one of the most iconic landmarks in the city, Kubota Castle.
+Last but not least on our 5 days in Tohoku, we made our way back to Akita to visit one of the most iconic landmarks in the city, Kubota Castle.